Perturbative RG flows in AdS: an \'etude: Hyperbolic life at one loop

 with $h$ the induced metric at the cutoff surface and an extra $R$ inserted for dimensional reasons.
 Notice that the counterterm involves the \emph{bulk} operator $\op(\vec x, a)$.
 Subleading divergences can be removed by adding other operators or by a counterterm involving normal derivatives, for example

 and appropriately tuning the coefficients.

-When $\hat \D = d$ the divergence is logarithmic and we need a counterterm of the form
+When $\hD_{\hop} = d$ the divergence is logarithmic and we need a counterterm of the form

 where we inserted a factor $R$ on dimensional grounds.
-This leads to a small breaking of conformal invariance, which we may capture in terms of a beta function for the boundary coupling.
-In general one can however tune this marginal boundary coupling as a function of the bulk coupling in order to retain boundary conformal invariance at each order in $\lambda$.
-This is for example why the boundary correlation functions for a free scalar around the BF point, where $\phi^2$ is marginal, remain conformally covariant.
-(See section 6 of \cite{Hogervorst:2021spa} for some more details, and also \cite{Ankur:2023lum} for a pertinent example.)
+This leads to a breaking of conformal invariance, which we may capture in terms of a beta function for the boundary coupling.
+We will investigate this in more detail in section \ref{ss:marginacase}.